exaexa/codecrypt/README.md

 	ccr -p -a -o my_pubkeys.asc -F Doe  # export your pubkeys for friends

+	#(now you should exchange the pubkeys with friends)

-	#see what people sent us
+	#see what people sent us, possibly check the fingerprints
-	ccr -ina < friends_pubkeys.asc
+	ccr -inaf < friends_pubkeys.asc

 	#import Frank's key and rename it
 	ccr -ia -R friends_pubkeys.asc --name "Friendly Frank"